QGEP/docs/de/_sources/qgep_swmm/Change-simulation-parameters.rst.txt

 **Junctions**

-- QGEP_SWMM creates a junction for each QGEP manhole and some kind of special structures.
+- QGEP_SWMM creates a junction for each QGEP manhole, some kind of special structures and the wastewater nodes linking primary pipes without a wastewater structure.

 - See ``vw_swmm_junctions.sql`` for details.